slezier/SimpleFunctionalTest/README.md

 It's nice but not enough.

-The annotion @Decorate add decoration to your functional test.
+The annotation @Decorate add decoration to your functional test.

+The decorator shall be specify.

+Example:

+    @Decorate(decorator = TableOfContent.class)

+The annotation could be add to class, test method, fixture method or related use case field, but the decorator specified must be compliant with the item annotated.

+For example the TableOfContent add an table of content only when the annotated target is a class

+If needed by the decorator parameters could be add:

+    @Decorate(decorator = TableOfContent.class, parameters = {"val1"})
+    @Decorate(decorator = TableOfContent.class, parameters = {"val1","val2"})

-### Table of content
+### Use Case: Add Table of content

+TableOfContent decorator could be add at class level (use case).

+It adds an table of content after use case description, all items links to related use cases and scenarios.

+This code:

 _src/test/java/bancomat/AccountHolderWithdrawCash.java_: